evildecay/etcdkeeper/README.md

 ## Usage
 * Run httpserver.exe (windows version)
 * If linux or darwin,Please compile it in its environment.
-Or to publish the page to download the corresponding version of the platform.
+Or to publish the page to download the release version of the platform.
 ```
   Usage of httpserver.exe:
   -h string